Foliations modeling nonrational simplicial toric varieties: Construction

 Bosio has given in \cite{Bos} sufficient conditions for this action to be proper and cocompact.
-We show below that action (\ref{action giving Z}) is free and Bosio's conditions hold, thus the quotient of $U(\bT)$ by this action is a compact complex manifold that we denote $Z$.
-If we act on $V$ by a linear automophism of $E$, then $\Rel(V)$, $\Lambda^{\R}$, and (therefore) $Z$ are unchanged.
+We show below that action (\ref{action giving N}) is free and Bosio's conditions hold, thus the quotient of $U(\bT)$ by this action is a compact complex manifold that we denote $N$.
+Note that acting on $V$ by a linear automophism of $E$ is immaterial for the construction we have described, since $\Rel(V)$ is unchanged by such a transformation.
+We refer to \cite{Bos, M} for properties of $N$, and note here that the standard holomorphic $(\C^*)^n$-action on $\C P^{n-1}$ induces a {\em decomposition} of $N$ (\cf \cite[p.~36]{gmp}): define $N(\tau)\subset N$ as the image in $N$ of $\setofst{[\vz] \in U(\bT) }{\ z_j \neq0\;\text{iff}\; j\not\in\tau}$.
+Then $N$ is the disjoint union of the $(\C^*)^{n}$-orbits $\coprod_{\tau\in\bT}N(\tau)$, with a unique open orbit $N(\varnothing)$.